MrCreaper/Dakedo/README.md

 6. Download the [latest release](https://github.com/MrCreaper/drg-linux-modding/releases) of this (unless you wana run it raw with node) and add to the project folder, **IN ITS OWN SPECIAL LITTLE FOLDER**
 - (optional) make a link to the compiler :)
 7. Run for first time setup
-8. Setup config.json
+- Setup config.json

+## Compiler
+Adding "-drg" to the command temporarily toggles if drg will be launched.

-## development
+### development
 Build w/[pkg](https://www.npmjs.com/package/pkg)